Malinxwski/Malinxwski/README.md

 - 👋 Hi, I’m @Malinxwski
-- 👀 I’m interested in coding.
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning Java , Php...
+- 🌱 I’m currently learning SQL
+- 💀 Stack: Laravel, VueJS, Bitrix and more
 - 💞️ I’m looking to collaborate on Laravel-Vue projects
 - 📫 How to reach me ?
 Dont know.